h9zdev/SyncME/README.md

-# SyncBridge v3.2 — Device Mesh & Control Hub
+# SyncMe v3.2 — Device Mesh & Control Hub

-SyncBridge is a lightweight, cross-platform system designed to connect and control your devices (Android, Linux, Windows) through a central server.
+SyncMe is a lightweight, cross-platform system designed to connect and control your devices (Android, Linux, Windows) through a central server.
 It features a modern tactical Web UI, real-time synchronization, and powerful remote execution capabilities.

 ## 🚀 Key Features